geraldo/qgs-layer-parser/README.md

 # qgs-layer-parser
-Parse QGIS project file and create JSON config file
+Parse QGIS 3 project file and create JSON config file

 Start the script using `/usr/bin/python3.5 -b parseQGS.py [file.qgs]`

 Creates a JSON configuration file called `[file.json]` in the same directory.

-The project includes a test QGIS project called bcn-geodata.qgs and it's geojson sources.
-It uses Open Data from Barceclona with information about districts and neighbourhoods.
+The project includes a test QGIS 3 project called [bcn-geodata.qgs](https://github.com/geraldo/qgs-layer-parser/blob/master/bcn-geodata.qgs) and it's geojson sources.
+It uses [Open Data from Barceclona](https://github.com/martgnz/bcn-geodata) with information about districts and neighbourhoods.

 A typical output for a layer could look like that: